silencial/silencial.github.io/content/posts/algorithms-2.md

 - For any DFA, there exists a RE that describes the same set of strings
 - For any RE, there exists a DFA that recognized the same set of strings

-<mark>The DFA built from RE may have exponential number of states, so instead we use NFA (Nondeterministic finite state automata).</mark>
+==The DFA built from RE may have exponential number of states, so instead we use NFA (Nondeterministic finite state automata).==

 Regular-expression-matching NFA: